stikky/CheatSheets/README.md

 # CheatSheets
-Cheat Sheets for common command line tools.
+Simple Cheat Sheets for common command line tools.

-## Usage
+## Installation
+1. Clone repository
-1. Change $CSPATH in .cheatsheets to your cloned folder location.
+2. Change $CSPATH in .cheatsheets to your cloned folder location.
-2. Link .cheatsheets to your preferred shell. for example add source $HOME/<Path>/CheatSheets/.cheatsheets to your .bashrc
+3. Link .cheatsheets to your preferred shell. for example add
+    ```
+       source $HOME/<Path>/CheatSheets/.cheatsheets
+    ```
+    to your .bashrc

+## ToDo
+- Unified style
+- Add other CS's